-On February 23, 2016, the board of directors of the general partner of Icahn Enterprises declared a quarterly distribution in the amount of \$1.50 per depositary unit, which will be paid on or about April 12, 2016 to depositary unitholders of record at the close of business on March 7, 2016.
-Depositary unitholders will have until March, 31 2016 to make an election to receive either cash or additional depositary units; if a holder does not make an election, it will automatically be deemed to have elected to receive the dividend in cash.
-Depositary unitholders who elect to receive additional depositary units will receive units valued at the volume weighted average trading price of the units on NASDAQ during the 5 consecutive trading days ending April 7, 2016.
+On February 27, 2017, the Board of Directors of the general partner of Icahn Enterprises declared a quarterly distribution in the amount of \$1.50 per depositary unit, which will be paid on or about April 18, 2017 to depositary unitholders of record at the close of business on March 13, 2017.
+Depositary unitholders will have until April 5, 2017 to make an election to receive either cash or additional depositary units; if a holder does not make an election, it will automatically be deemed to have elected to receive the dividend in cash.
+Depositary unitholders who elect to receive additional depositary units will receive units valued at the volume weighted average trading price of the units on NASDAQ during the 5 consecutive trading days ending April 12, 2017.
 No fractional depositary units will be issued pursuant to the distribution payment.
 Icahn Enterprises will make a cash payment in lieu of issuing fractional depositary units to any holders electing to receive depositary units.
 Any holders that would only be eligible to receive a fraction of a depositary unit based on the above calculation will receive a cash payment.

-During each of 2015 and 2014, we declared four quarterly distributions aggregating \$6.00 per depositary unit.
+During each of 2016 and 2015, we declared four quarterly distributions aggregating \$6.00 per depositary unit.
 Depositary unitholders were given the option to make an election to receive the distributions in either cash or additional depositary units; if a holder did not make an election, it was automatically deemed to have elected to receive the distributions in cash.

-During 2015 and 2014, Mr. Icahn and his affiliates elected to receive a majority of their proportionate share of these distributions in depositary units.
-Mr. Icahn and his affiliates owned approximately 89.0% of Icahn Enterprises' outstanding depositary units as of December 31, 2015.
-Mr. Icahn and his affiliates have indicated that it is their present intention to elect to continue to receive the increase in Icahn Enterprises' cash distribution in additional depositary units for the foreseeable future.
+During 2016 and 2015, Mr. Icahn and his affiliates elected to receive a majority of their proportionate share of these distributions in depositary units.
+Mr. Icahn and his affiliates owned approximately 89.8% of Icahn Enterprises' outstanding depositary units as of December 31, 2016.
+Mr. Icahn and his affiliates have indicated that it is their present intention to elect to receive a majority of their proportionate share of future distributions in depositary units.

-The declaration and payment of distributions is reviewed quarterly by Icahn Enterprises GP's board of directors based upon a review of our balance sheet and cash flow, the ratio of current assets to current liabilities, our expected capital and liquidity requirements, the provisions of our partnership agreement and provisions in our financing arrangements governing distributions, and keeping in mind that limited partners subject to U.S. federal income tax have recognized income on our earnings even if they do not receive distributions that could be used to satisfy any resulting tax obligations.
+The declaration and payment of distributions is reviewed quarterly by Icahn Enterprises GP's board of directors based upon a review of our balance sheet and cash flow, the ratio of current assets to current liabilities, our expected capital and liquidity requirements, the provisions of our partnership agreement and provisions in our financing arrangements governing distributions, including the indentures governing the senior notes, and keeping in mind that limited partners subject to U.S. federal income tax have recognized income on our earnings even if they do not receive distributions that could be used to satisfy any resulting tax obligations.
 The payment of future distributions will be determined by the board of directors quarterly, based upon the factors described above and other factors that it deems relevant at the time that declaration of a distribution is considered.
 Payments of distributions are subject to certain restrictions, including certain restrictions on our subsidiaries which limit their ability to distribute dividends to us.
 There can be no assurance as to whether or in what amounts any future distributions might be paid.